 Camden conveyancing on leasehold apartments typically necessitates fees being levied by landlords agents :

 Where consent is required before sale in Camden

 Registering of the assignment of the change of lessee after a sale

 After years of dialogue we cannot agree with our landlord on how much the lease extension should cost for our flat in Camden.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 in cases where there is a absentee landlord or where there is dispute about what the lease extension should cost, under the relevant statutes it is possible to make an application to the Leasehold Valuation Tribunal to judgment on the price.

-An example of a Lease Extension matter before the tribunal for a Camden property is Flat 2 27 Mackeson Road in December 2012.
-The Tribunal assessed the value of the lease extension premium at £35,435 and rounded the figure to £35,500 This case related to 1 flat.
-The unexpired term was 64.77 years.
+An example of a Lease Extension case for a Camden flat is Flat 2 27 Mackeson Road in December 2012.
+The Tribunal assessed the value of the lease extension premium at £35,435 and rounded the figure to £35,500 This case was in relation to 1 flat.
+The remaining number of years on the lease was 64.77 years.